TritonDataCenter/sdc-fwapi/docs/index.md

 **"Anyone on the internet can speak HTTP and HTTPS to the webservers":**

-    FROM any TO tag www ALLOW tcp port (80 and 443)
+    FROM any TO tag www ALLOW tcp (port 80 and port 443)

 **"Webservers *only* can speak to the database servers on the database port":**